What are Laspeyeres and Paasche Indexes?

-So, we can say, Laspeyres Index calculates how much the same amount of commodities or services in the base year would cost in the observation year.
-And, the Paasche Index considers how much the observation period commodities would have cost in the base year.
+So, we can say Laspeyres Index calculates how much the same amount of commodities or services in the base year would cost in the observation year.
+And the Paasche Index considers how much the observation period commodities would have cost in the base year.
 In simple words, the Laspeyres Index calculation approach is from bottom to top approach (base year to observation Year).
-While Paasche Index does exactly reverse – observation year to base year.
+At the same time, Paasche Index does exactly reverse – observation year to base year.

 Availability of Base Year Quantities

 Similarly, for the Paasche index, the numerator is the sum of the current prices multiplied by the current year quantities.
-But the denominator consists of current year quantities multiplied with base year prices.
+But the denominator consists of current year quantities multiplied by base year prices.